PYBrulin/axone/README.md

     example_publisher --> example_subscriber : topic_published_rate_func\n(rate = 2 Hz)
 ```

-A publisher can be created using the `publish_rate` or `publish_once` method of a node.
-The method takes the name of the topic to publish to, and the data to publish.
+A publisher can be created using the `publish_rate` or `publish_once` methods of a node.
+Each method takes an AxoneStruct structure to publish and a rate (optional for `publish_once`).

 It is possible to pass a function as the message, in which case the function will be called at the rate specified by the `rate` argument.
-The function must return a JSON-serializable object as the message.
+The function must return a subclass of an `AxoneStruct` object, which acts in a similar way of a dict and is serializable following the _struct_ definition.
+The `rate` argument is the rate at which the message will be published in Hz.
+A rate of -1 will publish the message only once.

 ```python
 from axone.node import Node